 While at Finance Park, students become “adults for a day” and are assigned fictional jobs, incomes, families, and expenses.
 Assisted by their teachers and a staff of trained volunteers, students have the opportunity to actually develop and commit to a personal budget.

 Students are then expected to develop and stick to appropriate budgets, while making real-life decisions about housing, transportation, food, furnishing, savings, investments, utilities, insurance, and charitable contributions – the decisions they will ultimately make upon entering adulthood.

-Volunteers work with 4-6 students by guiding them through the process and taking them into the world of business.
+Volunteers work with 4-6 students by guiding them through the process and taking them into the world of finance.